Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Availability of additional protection.
 What endorsements you can get and how customizable your coverage is affects your ability to get a truly tailored policy.
 This includes the ability to get coverage for damage that may occur during the transportation of your home.

 - Mobile home insurance isn’t modular home insurance.
-Modular homes are built differently from mobile homes, specifically when it comes to the structure of the foundation, how they’re transported and the potential number of levels.
+Modular homes and unique builds like prefab container homes are built differently from mobile homes, specifically when it comes to the structure of the foundation, how they’re transported and the potential number of levels.
 Because of these differences, the policies are going to be categorized separately.

 Getting proper coverage can mean paying more when it comes to mobile home insurance, but it’s likely worth it to protect your investment.
 Be sure to take your time and compare quotes to find the provider that’s going to fully meet your needs at a price you can afford.